 Once the relationship with a sociopath is underway, typically everything is marvelous.
 The sociopath is attentive, helpful, friendly and considerate and it seems that the sociopath is a wonderful person, providing just what you need and understanding you in a way that few others do.

 Certainly in romantic situations, people feel that they are totally in love.
-This new person in their life (can be male or female!) is perfect for them, and they are blind to everything else.
+This new person in their life (can be a manipulative male or female!) is perfect for them, and they are blind to everything else.

 In business situations, the sociopath seems to be demonstrating exactly the qualities needed in the organization, the ability to make decisions, getting people to do things, motivation, and typically he will be seen to have good relationships with his superiors.